EMC China Lab

 - Communication products: Phones, fax machines, etc.

-- Wireless products: Bluetooth devices, wireless microphones, etc.
+- Wireless products: Bluetooth devices, wireless MICrophones, etc.

 - Machinery: Excavators, printing machines, etc.